epfl-ada/ada-2021-project-cool-group-name/README.md

 ## Abstract
 In a world where a simple tweet from someone can drastically change things for millions online, we want to identify what causes can be linked to someone having an impact on huge audiences.
-A metric of this is the number of individual quotations in newspapers around the world.
-By analysing the distribution of extremely viral quotes we want to determine what characteristics are important and build guidelinesn, if possible, to optimize the chance of a quote to reach a wider range of people.
-These guidelines would constitute very interesting tools for politicians and researchers specifically to help structure their speeches and works.
-(100/150 words for now).
+A metric of this is the number of individual quotations in newspapers.
+By analysing the distribution of extremely viral quotes we want to determine what characteristics are important and build guidelines, if possible, to optimize the chance of a quote to reach a wider range of people.
+These guidelines would constitute very interesting tools in politics and research for example to better chose the topic of a quote and which representative of their organization should say it to make the quote more likely to become viral.

 ## **Research Questions:**